Strobesstrobes

 TL;DR

-How do you discover a GraphQL schema?
+How do you recover a GraphQL schema?

 POST /graphql HTTP/1.1